Implications of gauge freedom for nonrelativistic quantum electrodynamics: Material truncation and gauge noninvariance

-Ref.~\cite{stefano_resolution_2019} noted that in the case of a single atom and a single radiation mode in one spatial dimension, within the EDA the Hamiltonian can be obtained by combining unitary transformations of the free material and photonic Hamiltonians.
-This property was then used to derive a certain class of two-level models.
-We review various classes of two-level model in Sec.~\ref{mt}.

-The EDA and single-mode approximation can be performed preserving all algebraic properties of the theory, thereby preserving gauge-invariance \cite{stokes_gauge_2019,stokes_ultrastrong_2019,stokes_uniqueness_2019}.
+The EDA and single-mode approximation can be performed preserving all algebraic properties of the theory, thereby preserving gauge invariance \cite{stokes_gauge_2019,stokes_ultrastrong_2021,stokes_uniqueness_2020}.
 The dipole is assumed to be located at the origin ${\bf 0}$ and for simplicity the canonical operators are assumed to point in the direction ${\bm \varepsilon}$ of polarisation of the the single mode.
-They are specified entirely by scalar operator components in this direction.
 We define $x={\bm \varepsilon}\cdot {\bf r}$ and $A={\bm \varepsilon}\cdot {\bf A}_{\rm T}$ and denote by $p$ and $\Pi$ the corresponding dipole and cavity canonical momenta, such that $[x,p]=i$ and $[A,\Pi]=i/v$ with $v$ the cavity volume.
 Details of the EDA and single-mode restriction are given in Secs. \ref{eda} and \ref{modalres} respectively.